andreaarmanni/OCEAN-ODC-Hackathon/README.md

 If you're not sure which option to pick, we recommend Option A because once you get AR, the rest is less error-prone.

-Once the above is completed, head over to [Ocean Market](https://market.oceanprotocol.com/publish/1) to get started with publishing.

-If you need more information feel free to ask for support in our dedicated [Discord channel](https://discord.gg/JK4rq7KBGh) or visit our [docs](https://docs.oceanprotocol.com/using-ocean-market/marketplace-publish-data-asset).
+Once the above is completed, head over to [Ocean Market](https://market.oceanprotocol.com/publish/1) to get started with publishing and if you need more information feel free to ask for support in our dedicated [Discord channel](https://discord.gg/JK4rq7KBGh) or visit our [docs](https://docs.oceanprotocol.com/using-ocean-market/marketplace-publish-data-asset).

 ## 2. Publish using Ocean.py